Overview

 The hard rock crusher plant consists of a primary gyrator crusher (FFE Minerals 1,300 mm by 1,750 mm) driven by a 450 kW electric motor.
 A tramp iron magnet is installed over the product conveyor to remove steel.
 A metal detector trips the conveyor if metal is detected.

-The primary crusher operated at a rate of 700 tph, feeds the secondary crushers which operate in open circuit and then the tertiary crushers which operate in closed circuit.
-An additional metal detector is installed on the feed to the tertiary crushers
+The primary crusher operated at a rate of +700 tph feeds the secondary crushers, which operate in open circuit, and then the tertiary crushers operate in closed circuit.
+An additional metal detector is installed on the feed to the tertiary crushers.

-The secondary circuit consists of two Sandvik CS6800 Hydrocone crushers and the tertiary circuit consists of four H6800 Hydrocone crushing units, all are powered by a 315 kW electric motor.
+The secondary circuit consists of two Sandvik CS660 Hydrocone crushers and the tertiary circuit consists of four CH660 Hydrocone crushing units; all are powered by a 315 kW electric motor.
 The secondary and tertiary crushers are housed in separate buildings connected via transfer conveyors.

-The final product from the tertiary crushers discharges onto a reclaim ore stockpile, via a conveyor system, and has a live capacity of about 40,000 t and a total of approximately 115,000 t.
-This is the feed to the SAG mill.
+The final product from the tertiary crushers discharges onto a reclaim ore stockpile, via a conveyor system, and has a live capacity of approximately 40,000 t and a total capacity of approximately 115,000 t.
+This is the feed to the primary mill.

 Crushing - Soft Ore